Inside: A step-by-step tutorial on making repurposed Christmas crackers, including free printable cheesy Christmas jokes.

 It’s so easy to make your own Christmas crackers!

-You can use paper that matches your Christmas table decor or personalize them by using maps.
+You can use paper matching your Christmas table decor or personalize them using maps.
 I adore vintage maps as they conjure up romantic images of travels and exploration.
-Or they just trigger memories of places you once lived, where you met your loved one, or of special vacations.
+Or they trigger memories of places you once lived, where you met your loved one, or of special vacations.

-When you make your own Christmas crackers not only do you get to choose the design but you also get to choose what goes inside them.
-As well as the obligatory paper hat, you can write your own cheesy jokes and choose your little trinket.
+When you make your own Christmas crackers, not only do you get to choose the design, but you also get to choose what goes inside them.
+As well as the obligatory paper hat, you can write your cheesy jokes and choose your little trinket.

 What you need to make your own Christmas crackers

 - Vintage maps – I use old roadmaps.
-I pick the ones that tend to have more Christmassy colours such as red, green and white.
-You can also use printouts of old maps from vintage atlas’s.
+I pick the ones with more Christmassy colours, such as red, green and white.
+You can also use printouts of old maps from a vintage atlas.
 There are some cool vintage North Pole maps on Pictureboxblue, which I think would make great handmade Christmas crackers.